anothercloudguy/DevOps-Workshop/README.md

 # DevOps-Workshop
 This is a fun end-to-end exercise to practice infrastructure as code and DevOps tools.

+# Application
-Create a web app in Python or JavaScript to count unique visitors, store data in PostgreSQL, and deploy on Azure using Terraform.
-Test locally with Docker, set up CI/CD, and implement monitoring.
-Let’s get un-rusted together!
+A simple web app in Python.
+This app will count unique visitors, store data in PostgreSQL.

+# Infrastructure as code.
+Any necesary cloud resource will be deployed on **Azure** using **Terraform**.

+Local development and initial test will be done with **Docker**

+# CI/CD

+# Monitoring
+ monitoring implementation isn't decide yet.

+:strong: Let’s get un-rusted together!